ks233ever/MLEngineering-DataEngineering-Processing/Airflow/Subdags/README.md

-Commonly repeated series of tasks in DAGs can be captured as reusable sub dags
+Commonly repeated series of tasks in DAGs can be captured as reusable SubDAGs

 **dag.py**
   * Runs two subdags in parallel